Wong Wo Bik: Directional photography

 Wong becomes interested in the missing images after one of her friends told her that she remembers seeing a family photo taken back in the 1930s but had been lost.
 Photography, to her, is not an instrument of memory but also a tool for the invention of memory.
 At the Woman Wanted exhibition at the Hong Kong Heritage Museum, she display the photograph reconstructed by her in a way that she recruits her friends to simulate the original in the 1930s.
 She also create the Polaroid series to simulate crime scene in a still frame in a way that mimic thriller film.

 Light and meaning

 Wong has her persistent interest in spatial and temporal exchange.
 Her work uses light, coming in through different forms and materials and with space and non-space to symbolise transitions from the known to the unknown, especially for the photography taken during her travel journey.
 Viewers of the work tend to turn around the work having their focuses unknowingly shifted.

 Advisory and education

 Wong is also one of the founding members of Hong Kong International Photo Festival (Hong Kong Photographic Culture Association), and has been the Museum Honorary Advisor for the Leisure and Cultural Services Department since 1996.

-Wong had also taught photography and communication at Hong Kong Arts Centre and multiples universities in Hong Kong, such as The University of Hong Kong and The Chinese University of Hong Kong and worked as a researcher at Hong Kong Heritage Museum.
+Wong had also taught photography and communication at Hong Kong Arts Centre and multiples universities in Hong Kong, such as The University of Hong Kong, The Chinese University of Hong Kong and City University of Hong Kong, and worked as a researcher at Hong Kong Heritage Museum.